-Our purpose is to help people bring together the Sunday world of faith and the Monday world of science and technology.
+Our purpose is to bring together the insights of faith and science, for the sake of a fuller worldview.

-Our goal is to stimulate thinking and aid discussion.
-We will try to represent a range of views.
-We do not intend to advocate for one position over and against another, especially on contentious issues.
+This site intends to represent a range of views.
+It does not intend to advocate for one position over and against another, especially on contentious issues.

 For most of us, “faith” means Christian faith.
-We want to be transparent about this fact, not use it to foreclose dialogue.
-This site is designed to be an agora for ideas, not a sanctuary for worship.
+We want to be transparent about this fact, but not use it to foreclose dialogue.

-FaithAndScienceMeet.com is sponsored by Bethany Theological Seminary, with support from the American Association for the Advancement of Science (AAAS).
+FaithAndScienceMeet.com is sponsored by Bethany Theological Seminary.
+Seed funding support came from the American Association for the Advancement of Science (AAAS).

 Thank you for visiting FaithAndScienceMeet.com.
 Please come back often.
 And consider writing a letter to the editor, which we will gladly read and review for posting on this site.